 About the Reviewers

-Connie is the original creator of this blog but stepped down as the chief operator due to a demanding schedule in December, 2010.
-However, she still writes reviews whenever she can.
-She has a bachelor's degree in English and is currently living in a small town in North Carolina, teaching remedial reading and English classes at the local community college.
-In the next few years, she plans to pursue a master's and perhaps doctorate in English with a certificate in women's studies.
+Connie is the original creator of this blog but stepped down as the chief operator due to a demanding schedule in December, 2010 and now functions as a reviewer and adviser.
+Though she formerly worked as an English teacher at a community college, she now taking on freelance writing and editing jobs while she stays at home with her new son.
+In the future, she plans to pursue a graduate degree in English literature.
 She loves traveling, creaming her husband on the Wii, volunteering, knitting while watching lots and lots of movies, reading (of course), and setting goals to try new things that she may or may not ever actually attempt (i.e. starting a garden or attempting to drive a jet ski).
 She also has an unhealthful obsession with Europe and really old books.

 Christina has a bachelor's degree in piano performance, but she currently spends far more time reading than making music.
 She worked in library systems at the University of Utah, Harvard University, and KIMEP (a university in Almaty, Kazakhstan) before surrendering her life to two adorable children, Isobel and Jude.
 What little spare time she has is spent watching movies with the husband, Brooke, and daydreaming about being a doctor and a synesthete.